minisode

 Lost in the Crowd

-Attendees of Comic-Con International in San Diego 2009 caught a handful of candid shots of Fury of Solace.
+Attendees of San Diego Comic-Con caught a handful of candid shots of Fury of Solace.

 Post to Twitter